kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 impress the boss?
 Check out in the source the file `examples/large-kmeans-test.R`.
 Want to break down one large file into multiple parts?
 Use `scatter`.

-##Binary IO

-We now support binary IO formats and we indeed switched to one as the internal native format.
-First the over the hood changes and then some under the hood for the devs.
-You don't specific IO details with multiple mapreduce options because it was getting pretty complicated.
-So we have a concept of input specs and output specs, which are created with functions called make.input.specs and make.output.specs.
-In the simple case these functions take a string argument like "csv" or "json" and will do the right thing.
-And now for the developers out there.
-If you want full control, you can specify a mode, binary or text, an R function and a java class as arguments to the make.*.specs functions above.
-These get called in the following order on each of the records that go though the system: java input format class -> r input format function -> map -> reduce -> r output format function -> java output format class.
-One suggested route to support other formats is to write or use existing classes to convert whatever format to a simple serialization format called typedbytes (HADOOP-1722), then use the rmr:::typed.bytes.input.format function to get a key value pair of R objects.
-The converse is true on the output side.
-Issues have been created for HBase, Mahout, and Cassandra compatibility and now people who need those are in a position to get things done, with a little work.

-###Loose ends

-* Support for comments in csv
-* json format reads one or two json objects per row, uses improved RJSONIO library instead of workarounds

 ##Naming conventions

-We looked at the code for 1.1 and realized we had a mix of .-separated, CamelCase and nonseparated identifiers an while it think there are more important determinants of code quality, this was a relatively easy fix that bring a little more readability and writability as well.
+We looked at the code for v1.1 and realized we had a mix of .-separated, CamelCase and nonseparated identifiers and while it think there are more important factors of code quality, this was a relatively easy fix that brings a little more readability and writability.
 We went with .-separated across the board.
 This will break your code everywhere but fixing it is as simple as search and replace.
-The exceptions are (on top of my mind):
+The exceptions are:

 * `mapreduce`: people write it as one word very often
 * `keyval, k, v, vv`: used often enough that a shorter form seems warranted (the stand for: create a key, value pair, key, value and list of values resp.)